mmm/mmm.github.com/cloud/_posts/2011-08-25-ensemble-nfs.markdown

         interface: http
     ...

-let's add our nfs requirement (_requirement_'s a strong word... they're all optional),
+let's add our nfs requirement (_requirement_ is a strong word... they're all optional),

     ...